maldoinc/wireup/readme.md

 ### 🏭 Flexible Creation Patterns

 Defer instantiation to specialized factories when complex initialization or cleanup is required.
 Full support for async and generators.
-Wireup handles cleanup at the correct time depending on the service lifetime.
+Wireup handles cleanup at the correct time depending on the injectable lifetime.

 ```python
 class WeatherClient: